cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 description of the query splitting optimizations `below
 <#splitting-selection-and-aggregation-queries>`__.

-The Tigon DSMS has many aspects of a real-time system: for example, if the system cannot keep up with the offered load, it will drop tuples.
-To spread out the processing load over time and thus improve schedulability, Tigon implements traffic shaping policies in some of its operators.
+The TigonSQL DSMS has many aspects of a real-time system: for example, if the system cannot keep up with the offered load, it will drop tuples.
+To spread out the processing load over time and thus improve schedulability, TigonSQL implements traffic shaping policies in some of its operators.
 In particular, the aggregation operator uses a slow flush to emit tuples when the aggregation epoch changes.
 One output tuple is emitted for every input tuple which arrives, until all finished groups have been output (or the epoch changes again, in